Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 Power imbalance

 If this happens, it can help to openly discuss this.
-“Younger partners can start the conversations by saying, ‘I’m not sure if you realize it, but you just totally made that decision for me, and I would prefer to be included in the decision process next time,’” says Porche.
+“Younger partners can start the conversations by saying, ‘I’m not sure if you realize it, but you just totally made that decision for me, and I would prefer to be included in the decision process next time,’” said Porche.

 A power imbalance can also happen if one partner uses their partner’s financial dependence as a way to exert control over them.
 Whether you and your partner are separated by a few or many years, this behavior is a sign the relationship may be a source of harm.